Trump, Modi vow relentless fight on extremists in mass rally - Journal du Cameroun

 Houston, one of the most ethnically diverse cites in the United States, is ground zero in the Democratic Party’s inroads in Texas, a must-win state for Trump next year.

-Speaking of his record as if on the campaign, Trump made no mention of many Indians’ concerns over US visa policy — but highlighted his efforts to turn back undocumented immigrants from Central America.
+Speaking of his record as if on the campaign trail, Trump made no mention of many Indians’ concerns over US visa policy — but highlighted his efforts to turn back undocumented immigrants from Central America.

 “We are going to take care of our Indian-American citizens before we take care of illegal immigrants that want to pour into our country,” Trump said.